peardeck/automation-code-challenge-test/README.md

 ## Delivery

-Please return your solution as a zipfile or tarball of your git repo according to the instructions of the recruiter
+1. Please return your solution as a zipfile of your git repo according to the instructions of the recruiter

 ## Review